-Upon receipt of the environmental clearance and execution of the Grant Agreement, the Construction manager will coordinate a scope of work meeting with the homeowner and their builder.
-This meeting with the homeowner involves a detailed review of the scope and budget for the reconstruction or estimated cost of repair, including elevation details (if applicable) and discussion of the next steps.
+Upon receipt of the environmental clearance and prior to the scope review and execution of the Grant Agreement, the Case Manager will coordinate a scope of work meeting with the homeowner and the Construction Management Services firm.
+This meeting with the homeowner involves a detailed review of the scope for the reconstruction, including elevation details (if applicable) and discussion of the next steps.